Dragon8029/100-days-of-code/Attempt5.md

 Missed a couple days, needed to give my brain a rest.
 And I had to go see the Iron Throne.
 Carried on today with Web Developer Bootcamp, I think I have found what I needed to make my project work.

 ---

+## D39:
+*Apr 1, 2019*

+Decided to dive into making my project app.
+Pretty much starting from scratch as my previous model wasn't going to work with my new approach.
+Managed to get all the packages installed and the basics added.
+It all connected properly when I ran node app.js.
+Feeling good about it so far.

+---